-Checking the status of an amended return.
-Go to IRS.gov/WMAR to track the status of Form 1040X amended returns.
-Please note that it can take up to 3 weeks from the date you mailed your amended return for it to show up in our system and processing it can take up to 16 weeks.
+Checking the status of your amended return.
+Go to IRS.gov/WMAR to track the status of Form 1040-X amended returns.

+Note.
+It can take up to 3 weeks from the date you filed your amended return for it to show up in our system, and processing it can take up to 16 weeks.

-Understanding an IRS notice or letter.
+Understanding an IRS notice or letter you've received.
 Go to IRS.gov/Notices to find additional information about responding to an IRS notice or letter.